Laberu/InSpectra-Backend/README.md

 Backend for InSpectra

 # What is InSpectra
-InSpectra is a tool developed to simplify the process of object detection in videos, making it accessible to a wider audience.
-It aims to address the challenges users face in identifying and tracking objects within videos, offering a user-friendly solution with robust detection capabilities.
+InSpectra is an AI-driven Web Application designed for efficient and accurate damage detection in 3D models of infrastructure.
+By leveraging advancements in integrated deep learning technologies, the system addresses the challenges of inspecting large-scale structures.

 ## To set up this project.
 Run as locally